tonybenoy/OdooComposeStarter/README.md

         docker-compose build

-5. Run the init script:
+5. Run the init script(Ensure that you have made the appropriate dns mapping for the server at your domain provider):

         ./init-cert.sh